SteveJustin1963/tec-FORTH/README.md

 # Prediction
 * "This is where the project gets interesting but nothing is ever smooth sailing, it's always hard" (Hardy 2020)
 * Not enough RAM
+* Squeezing into ROM could lead to a mini Monitor

 # Method